 - Costs as much as a driver

-Out of the many intermediate golf clubs we evaluated, our testers kept returning to the Titleist TSR series of clubs, especially this dynamic fairway wood.
-The ball jumps from the face of the TSR2 Fairway, producing majestic shots that rival your best drives.
+Out of the many intermediate golf clubs we evaluated, we kept returning to the Titleist TSR series of clubs, especially this dynamic fairway wood.

 The best golf club on the market if you are looking for an alternative club to hit off the tee, the TSR2 Fairway delivers screaming power at impact with pleasing sound and a top-tier feel.